LiskArchive/lips/proposals/lip-define_state_and_state_transitions_of_random_module.md

 If the checks fail the block is discarded and has no further effect.
 This logic is not called during the block creation process.

-Let `blockAssetBytes` be the bytes included in the block asset for the random module:
+Let `blockAssetBytes` be the bytes included in the block asset for the Random module:

 1. Let `blockAssetObject` be the deserialization of `blockAssetBytes` according to `blockHeaderAssetRandomModule` in the [Block Initialization](#block-initialization) subsection.
 2. Validate `blockAssetObject.seedReveal` as specified in the section “Validating New Block Header Property” of [LIP 0022][LIP22] (same logic as `isSeedRevealValid` function above).